Sibbu Suryan

 Sibbu Suryan (Born: 26 March 1990), is an Indian television actor who predominantly works in Tamil and Kannada industry.
 He is best known for playing the lead role Arjun Prathap in Tamil soap opera Roja.

-Career
+Early life and Career

 Sibbu was born on 26 March 1990 in Shimoga, Karnataka to a Hindu Rajput family.
 He is a graduate from the National Institute of Technology, Karnataka.